 The savings don’t end there.
 Consider also the rise of the micro-influencer.

 It is no secret celebrities can charge massive amounts to promote products or services online.
 For example, Kylie Jenner, who boasts over 147 million Instagram followers, charges over $1 million per promotional Instagram post.

 Of course, many small businesses don’t have the marketing budget to approach these top-tier influencers about a potential collaboration.
 But there is still an opportunity: micro-influencers.

 Micro-influencers are a cost-effective way to generate massive awareness (and sales) via social media.
 They are usually categorized as influencers with between 1,000 and 100,000 followers.

 And it’s not just about saving money, either.

 Micro-influencers often have a closer relationship with their followers and are viewed as more of a “trusted source.”
 There is even evidence to suggest marketing with micro-influencers might be a smarter investment when it comes to engagement.

 Of course, the success of any influencer campaign depends on what metrics you are considering.
-Either way, in some cases, micro-influencer campaigns have been six times as effective as campaigns with larger influencers.

 There is no reason that an organization can’t still use their resources to run effective micro-influencer campaigns during a recession.